FreeCAD/FreeCAD-documentation/wiki/Std_Close.md

 ## Notes

 -   The command can only close [docked](Std_ViewDockUndockFullscreen.md) windows.
--   A document can also be closed by right-clicking it in the [Tree view](Tree_view.md) and selecting {{MenuCommand|Close document}} from the context menu.
+-   A document can also be closed by right-clicking it in the [Tree view](Tree_view.md) and selecting **Close document** from the context menu.

 ## Preferences

--   The last used file location is stored: {{MenuCommand|Tools → Edit parameters... → BaseApp → Preferences → General → FileOpenSavePath}}.
+-   The last used file location is stored: **Tools → Edit parameters... → BaseApp → Preferences → General → FileOpenSavePath**.

 ## Scripting